 What is radon gas?

 Radon is an invisible, odorless gas that can seep into your home through cracks in floors, walls and foundations.
-You can't see radon.
-You can't smell it or taste it.
-But it may be a problem in your home.
+You can't see, smell or taste radon, but it may be a problem in your home.

 Radon comes from the natural breakdown of uranium in soil, rock and water.
 Radon gas escapes from the ground into the air outside.
-When radon mixes with the air outside, it’s not a problem: the air outside dilutes the amount of radon.
-But when radon seeps into a closed-in space like a house, it can be harmful.
+When radon mixes with the air outside it’s not a problem: the air outside dilutes the amount of radon.
+But when radon seeps into an inclosed space like a house, it can be harmful.
 The radon gas can become trapped inside.
 You and your family can breathe in high levels of radon without knowing it.

 You should test your home for radon, an invisible gas that can cause lung cancer.
 Testing for radon is easy and inexpensive.
-Contact your local Lung Association to find out where you can get may have a radon test kit for you.
-If your home has high radon levels, you can repair it to block the radon.
+If your home has high levels of radon, consider installing a radon mitigation system.
+To test your home for radon, purchase a radon test kit, or contact NB Lung for assistance.

 How does radon get in your house?